asmuth-archive/logjoin/readme.md

 =======

 ...listens on a redis pubsub channel and collects pieces of information in buckets (grouped by session/bucket-id). the buckets are collected in ram and eventually persisted to disk.
-After a bucket has been persisted to disk all appends to this bucket_id are discarded.
-A bucket is persisted if:
+After a bucket has been persisted all appends to this bucket_id are discarded.
+A bucket is persisted as soon as:

-  + the maximum bucket size is reached
   + no appends to the bucket for N seconds (bucket_timeout)
+  + or: the maximum bucket size is reached
-  + the maximum bucket lifetime is reached
+  + or: the maximum bucket lifetime is reached

 Message Format